-For renewable energy projects at the BOP to succeed, policy makers and business leaders must undergo a paradigm shift.
+For renewable energy projects in the BOP to succeed, policy makers and business leaders must undergo a paradigm shift.
 Currently, there is too much "siloing".
 The programmes geared towards poverty alleviation are disjointed from the programmes aimed at electrification.
-Consequently, the Philippine government spends billions in social protection programmes, only a small portion of which is spent on livelihood, while spending separately for rural electrification as well as renewable energy.
+Consequently, the Philippine governments spends billions in social protection programmes, only a portion of which is spent on livelihood, while spending separately for rural electrification as well as renewable energy.
 Even the private sector is looking towards the generation and distribution of energy as an end product.
-Since the appropriate technology may be quite expensive, this means passing on extremely high tariffs to a community that does not have the financial wherewithal to pay for the electricity.
-Moreover, without the proper information campaign on the best use of electricity, there are those who use it for entertainment (e.g. watching television and karaoke singing) rather than for productive purposes.
+Since the appropriate technology may be quite expensive, this means passing on extremely high tariffs on a community that does not have the financial wherewithal to pay for the electricity.
+Moreover, without the proper information campaign on the best use of electricity, there are those who use the electricity for entertainment (e.g. watching television and karaoke singing) rather than for productive purposes.

-Once the viewpoints have shifted, there remains the difficult task of identifying communities who are willing to work together towards the management of the power facility as well as livelihood projects that improve economic activity in their locality.
-The interviewees revealed that it is easier to jump-start projects with organized communities, possibly with the help of church organizations.
+Once the viewpoints have shifted, there is still the difficult task of identifying communities who are willing to work together towards the management of the power facility as well as livelihood projects that improve economic activity in their locality.
+The interviewees revealed that it is easier to jump start projects with organized communities, possibly with the help of church organizations.
 This makes the community more receptive to exploring renewable energy projects that can introduce mechanized processes for income-generating purposes.

-However, as one moves further down the BOP, the likelihood of organized communities reduces.
+However, as one moves further down the BOP, the less is the likelihood for organized communities.
 Dee (2007) posits that the very poor have become immune to their condition and have thus learned to live with it.
 If this were true, then the desire to cooperate and engage in productive activity may be absent.
-Therefore at this level, there is considerable hand-holding from the organizing stage all through the management of a project.
+Therefore at this level, there is considerable hand holding from the organizing stage all through the management of a project.
 This is where civil society organizations or non-governmental organizations can play a role.
-It is important for people to participate in projects that directly affect them (Magno, 2006).
+What is important is that there is people participation in projects that directly affect them (Magno, 2006).
 In this way, they redeem their self-esteem and become positive contributors to society.

-The same model is used for successful community-level renewable energy projects in Indonesia (Tumiwa and Rambitan, n.d.).
+It is the same model used for successful community-level renewable energy projects in Indonesia (Tumiwa and Rambitan, n.d.).

 In a patriarchal society like the Philippines, a potential problem in community projects is the power of the ruling political party.
-The term in office of a local official is three years, and long-gestation projects would naturally experience several changes in local government administration.
-An executive from Petron Corporation, a locally-based petroleum company, lamented that a considerable amount of time is spent persuading a new set of local officials of the benefits of an ongoing project (personal communication, March 2012).
+The term in office of a local official is three years and long gestation projects would naturally experience several changes in local government administration.
+An executive from Petron Corporation, a locally based petroleum company, lamented that a considerable amount of time is spent persuading a new set of local officials of the benefits of an ongoing project (personal communication, March 2012).

-Thus, if a community-based renewable energy project for enterprise development is conceived, it must have the commitment of the greater community in order to withstand changes in elected local government positions.
-The more complex a community is, the longer the time spent in this social preparation phase.
-External intervention by civil society organizations, religious groups, or private corporations should be focused on drawing out the commitment rather than imposing pre-set notions of how things should be done.
-Some communities have become sceptical about assistance that has come their way, and they may resist any idea that might actually alleviate their poverty (Briones and Prieto, 2006).
-A parish priest from Nueva Ecija, a mountainous region in the northern Philippines, disclosed that the cooperation of a religious group makes community members more receptive (personal communication, March 2012).
+Thus, if a community-based renewable energy project for enterprise development is conceived, it must have the commitment of the greater community so as to withstand changes in elected local government positions.
+The more complex is a community, Sustainable communities the longer is the time spent in this social preparation phase.
+External intervention by civil society organizations, religious groups, or private corporations should be in drawing out the commitment rather than in imposing pre-set notions of how things should be done.
+There are communities that have become sceptical about assistance that come their way and may resist any idea that may actually alleviate their poverty (Briones and Prieto, 2006).
+A parish priest from Nueva Ecija, a mountainous region in the northern part of the Philippines disclosed that the cooperation of a religious group does make community members more receptive (personal communication, March 2012).